 The impulse responses to the neo-Fisherian shock are depicted in the bottom panels of Figure 6.
 A positive realization of the shock leads to a persistent and hump-shaped increase in the nominal interest rate, which, however, ultimately returns to its initial level.
 Inflation also rises persistently in response to the shock, though its response is not as persistent as that of the nominal interest rate and lacks the hump-shaped pattern.
-These observations suggest that the data do not support the existence of a shock that raises permanently both the nominal interest rate and inflation.
-Finally, the identified neo-Fisherian shock is expansionary in the short run, as it raises aggregate output for at least a year.
+Thus, although the data support the existence of a shock that gives rise to a neo-Fisherian effect - hence justifying its epithet - the identified shock does not have a permanent effect on the nominal interest rate or on inflation.
+Finally, the identified neo-Fisherian shock is expansionary in the short run, as it raises aggregate output for at least a year.7